TaitoUnited/taito-cli/docs/tutorial/15-creating-a-zone.md

 2. Register a domain name, and get a DNS service for configuring IP addresses for the domain.
 If you don't have these already, you can buy an affordable domain name from [namecheap](https://www.namecheap.com/).
 Namecheap provides also [DNS](https://www.namecheap.com/domains/freedns/), but since you already have a Google Cloud account, you can also use the [Google Cloud DNS](https://cloud.google.com/dns/docs/) with your domain name.

 3. Create a taito zone based on the Google Cloud example with the following commands.
 Replace `EDIT` with your favorite editor.
-(TODO: zone create: TEMPLATE)
+(TODO: zone create TEMPLATE)

    ```shell
    cp -r taito-cli/examples/zones/gcp my-zone